home-assistant/devices/README.md

 To get the data into the repo, paste the output in a GitHub issue or share the file with me on Discord (@balloob).

 You can also process it yourself and open a PR.
-To do that, put the output in a CSV file in the `to_process` folder (for example `to_process/my_devices.csv`) and run the `script/process.py` script.
+To do that, put the output in a CSV file in the `to_process` folder (for example `to_process/my_devices.csv`) and run the `python3 -m devfest process` script.

 ```jinja2
 {% set ns = namespace(